 1. Introduction

-2. Why Do Shoelaces Turn Yellow Over Time?
+Why Do Shoelaces Turn Yellow Over Time?

-3. Preparation: What You’ll Need
+What You’ll Need (Natural Cleaning Essentials)

-Before whitening your shoelaces, gather these common household items:
+Before starting, gather these simple household items:

 - Baking soda